swiftlang/swift-evolution/proposals/0024-either.md

 and induct on the "cases" of each side of the tuple.

-In addition, the name `Either` does not lend much to the imagination, and the use of `Left` and `Right` cause considerable confusion to novices in Haskell precisely because the type is used mostly for error handling.
+In addition, the name `Either` does not lend much to the imagination, and the use of `Left` and `Right` have the potential to cause confusion to novices expecting a `Result<T>` precisely because that particular incarnation of this type is used mostly for error handling.
 If that case were discouraged, and this type treated like data first, the use of `Left` and `Right` and `Either` becomes less nebulous.
 Mostly, the name does not matter so much as the structure, so possibilities for a renaming including cases are:

-- Result: Value, Error
+- Choice: Left, Right / This, That
 - Sum: Left, Right
 - Alternative: First, Second
 - These: This, That